-The best thing about having a birthday on 1st February is the chance to run away and celebrate with a cheap, off-season holiday.
+The best thing about having a February birthday is the chance to run away and celebrate with a cheap, off-season holiday.
 Ryanair’s January sale usually throws up some good deals and for my 20th birthday, I snagged a return to Venice for £10.
 OK, so it was to the small Treviso Airport rather than the slightly more exciting Marco Polo Airport, but the coach ride into town was cheap and very easy.
-If I’d know I was landing into the heartland of Prosecco, I may have stayed somewhere local for the night to indulge in the local tipple.
+If I’d known I was landing into the heartland of Prosecco, I may have stayed somewhere local for the night to indulge in the local tipple.

 In the morning we realised, we even had a very Venetian view out of the little window.
 Sheer joy.